MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 Things of note in this step are:

  - 'Runner type' is set to 'NuGet Publish' which is what I want to do.
  - I haven't given this build step a name, mainly because my CD build has one and only one step.
-When you have one step only a name is not that necessary, as we will see later.
+When you have only one step, name is not that necessary, as we will see later.
  - 'API Key' is your NuGet API key which you can get from your [NuGet account page](https://www.nuget.org/account).
 Just grab that GUID and paste it here.
- - 'Packages to upload' is set to 'Humanizer.*.nupkg' where Humanizer is the name of my NuGet package, as you saw earlier in my nuspec.
+ - 'Packages to upload' is set to 'Humanizer.\*.nupkg' where Humanizer is the id of my NuGet package.
 The * is to match all NuGet package versions; e.g. 'Humanizer.1.0.34.nupkg'.

 If you only want to deploy your package but not make it "public" you can tick 'Only upload package but do not publish it to feed'.